 The South Branch has miles and miles of accessible river.
-The road runs right next to the river and you can check it out as you drive by.
-There are numerous turnouts that facilitate your ability to see something good and then stop and take advantage of it.
-In this particular case, we saw something bad, took some pictures of it and moved on.
+The road runs right next to the river, and you can check it out as you drive by.
+Numerous turnouts facilitate your ability to see something good and then stop and take advantage of it.
+In this particular case, we saw something bad, took some pictures of it, and moved on.

-Upstream of this location, the river was a mix of gravel and large rocks that provides the perfect habitat for smallmouth and trout (during stocking season).
-Rounding the bend into Ketterman, the river makes a dramatic change from rocks to sand.
+Upstream of this location, the river was a mix of gravel and large rocks that provided the perfect habitat for smallmouth and trout (during stocking season).
+Rounding the bend into Ketterman, the river dramatically changes from rocks to sand.
 As we stood on the high bank, we looked intently at the water and could not see any activity — nothing moving at all.
-Based on my poor experiences looking for smallmouth bass in “desert” locations, we decided to skip this spot and move on towards the Big Bend Campground.
+Based on my poor experiences looking for smallmouth bass in “desert” locations, we decided to skip this spot and move on toward the Big Bend Campground.

 In addition to being a good spot for smallmouth bass, the South Branch is heavily stocked during trout season.
-I imagine this particular location gets its fair share given the proximity of the road to relatively deep water.
+Given the proximity of the road to relatively deep water, I imagine this particular location gets its fair share.
 If you are here pursuing trout, this spot would be a likely place you should stop and fish.
 But for smallies?
 Forget it.

 Getting There: Mapquest yourself to Franklin, WV and follow US 220 north or to Petersburg and head south on the same road.
 Turn onto Smokehole where 220 breaks away from the river.
 Smokehole road follows the South Branch.